-The famous Banff-Windermere Road, pioneer and still perhaps the leader of the mountain roads, takes you into a magnificent section.
+The famous Banff-Windermere Road takes you into a magnificent section.
 In length 104 miles, it runs from Banff over the Vermilion Pass (altitude 5,264 feet) into Kootenay National Park and then follows the Vermilion and Kootenay Rivers until within a few miles of Sinclair Pass.
-Passing through Sinclair Canyon, the road emerges after several miles into the Columbia River Valley and soon reaches the beautiful Lake Windermere.
+Passing through Sinclair Canyon, the road emerges after several miles into the Columbia River Valley and reaches Lake Windermere.

-To afford accommodation for those making this trip the Canadian Pacific has erected two bungalow camps en route.
-These halts for either meals or sleeping accommodation are conveniently spaced as to distance: they are Castle Mountain Bungalow Camp (26 miles from either Banff or Lake Louise), and Radium Hot Springs Camp (91 miles).
-Each has a central club house for dining and recreational purposes, and sleeping accommodation in separate log bungalows.
+To afford accommodation for those making this trip the Canadian Pacific has erected two bungalow camps en route: Castle Mountain Bungalow Camp (26 miles from either Banff or Lake Louise), and Radium Hot Springs Camp (91 miles).
+The Columbia River Highway runs from Golden to Lake

-The Columbia River Highway runs from Golden to Lake Windermere, thus forming, in connection with the Banff-Windermere Road and the Banff-Golden Road, a complete circuit of three National Parks-Banff, Yoho and Kootenay A very fine excursion, called "the Lariat Trail," occupying three days, is organized to leave Banff twice a week in the summer months to embrace all these.
+The Columbia River Highway runs from Golden to Lake Windermere, thus forming, in connection with the Banff-Windermere Road and the Banff-Golden Road, a complete circuit of three National Parks-Banff, Yoho and Kootenay.
+A very fine excursion, called "the Lariat Trail," occupying three days, is organized to leave Banff twice a week in the summer months to embrace all these.
 Leaving Banff, it proceeds to Castle Mountain, turns south along the Banff-Windermere Road as far as Radium Hot Springs (where the first night is spent), thence turns north to Golden and East along the Kicking Horse Canyon to Emerald Lake (second night).
 The third day it runs to Yoho Valley, Wapta Lake, the Great Divide, Lake Louise and Banff.